 That’s unfortunate because every nonprofit operates a little differently.
 Some are run by volunteers and have little to no overhead expenses.
 Others may have a lot of general operating expenses for one reason or another.
 It’s simply impractical to apply a single standard to every single nonprofit out there.

 More and more, nonprofits are trying to change the perception of overhead as taboo.
-Nonprofit employees deserve to be paid well, compensated fairly, rather than forced to live in poverty because their chosen career is in the charity sector and charities should have teensy overhead budgets with low salaries.
+Nonprofit employees deserve to be paid well, compensated fairly.
+They shouldn’t live in poverty because their chosen career is in the charity sector and charities should have tiny overhead budgets with low salaries.

 The other good news is that more and more foundations are open to funding general operating expenses.
 It’s simply a matter of knowing where to look for these types of grants.